Bijikyu/qreactutils/replit.md

 ## Current State
 - All core functionality implemented and tested
-- Clean test suite with 8/8 tests passing (100% success rate)
+- Clean test suite with all 79 tests passing (100% success rate)
-- Comprehensive test suite with 20/20 tests passing (100% success rate)
+- Comprehensive test suite confirming all 79 tests pass (100% success rate)
 - Package dependencies properly installed and compatible
 - Ready for production deployment or npm publication